nanzhen102/query_blast_heatmap/README.md

 # Query_Blast: package for query blast and the following analysis

-Written by Nanzhen and Eden
+Written by Nanzhen and Eden.

 #### Usage